dev-academy-programme/computer-setup/windows-10-setup.md

 ### 4.2 Configuring ZSH

-Zsh uses a file in your home directory `~/.zshrc` to set your theme to "bira" run:
+Zsh installs a command `omz` to configure itself.
+To set your theme to "bira" run:

 ```sh
 omz theme set bira